-Homegrown strawberries are far more flavorful than what you’ll ever find in a grocery store.
+If you plan to enter the world of growing fruit, strawberries are one of the easiest fruit to grow and great for beginners.
+Plus, homegrown strawberries are far more flavorful than what you’ll ever find in a grocery store.
 Why?
 The sugar in berries converts to starch soon after it’s picked.
-Plus, strawberries are probably the easiest of the fruits to grow!
-Here’s how to plant, grow, and harvest strawberries in your garden.
+Learn more about growing strawberries in the home garden.

 A gardener’s most useful tool is knowledge from past seasons.
 Don’t rely on sticky notes or memory!
 You’ll love our beautiful Gardening Notebook with its waterproof cover—easy to bring to the garden.
 Keep records so you know when pests arrive and when to put preventative controls in place to avoid damage.
 Also, track what blossoms when, first and last frost dates, what was planted where, what worked, favorite varieties, what you want to move, and other notes.

 The More You Grow, The More You Know

 As with life, years of gardening experience yield knowledge—so remember that there’ll be mistakes and learning along the way!
 Here are three crops that have always been winners for me.

 Our colorful tray is a dazzling way to present not only chips and dip, but also crackers and cheese spread, vegetables and hummus, or fruit and chocolate sauce.
 This tray looks substantial, but is dishwasher-safe melamine for easy care.

 Add charm with this classically posed Rabbit Planter.
 Cast using a magnesium oxide formula that makes this planter durable and lightweight.
 The detailed features and hand-painted stone-color finish make this piece a wonderful addition to patios or indoor decor.